 Not surprisingly, the higher your earnings over those 35 years, the greater your retirement benefit will be—as the greater contribution you have made to the program through FICA taxes.
 Note, however, that the same amount that's used to determine how much of your income is subject to the Social Security tax is also used as the upper limit of income for calculating your benefits.
 This amount is $137,700 in 2020 and $142,800 in 2021.

 When You Collect

 The benefit amount calculated based on your working history assumes that you take retirement at your full or normal full retirement age, which is dependent on the year you were born.
-For those born in 1937 or earlier, their full retirement age (FRA) is 65.
-For those born between 1943 and 1954, the FRA will be age 66.
-For those born between 1955 and 1959, the FRA is 66 plus a few months depending on their exact birth year.
-The full retirement age for those born in 1960 and later is 67.
+Full retirement age (FRA) by birth year is as follows: